-- E1. texts in their historical and generic aspects - E2. the interaction of language, text, and culture, all of these terms being taken in a broad sense - E3. the political dimensions of texts, including gender politics, class, capitalism, and the historical development of English in relation to colonialism, diaspora, and postcolonialism
+- E1. the methods by which texts of different kinds can be analysed - E2. texts in their historical and generic aspects - E3. the interaction of language, text, and culture, all of these terms being taken in a broad sense - E4. the political dimensions of texts, including gender politics, class, capitalism, and the historical development of English in relation to colonialism, diaspora, and postcolonialism.